chethana101/websave-pdf/README.md

 To convert selected HTML elements to PDF:

-1. Select the desired HTML elements on a webpage by clicking and dragging the mouse.
-2. Right-click on the selected elements and choose the "Save as PDF" option from the context menu.
-3. Specify the desired settings and save the location for the PDF file.
-4. Click "Save" to generate the PDF with the selected HTML elements.
+1. Click on the WebSave PDF extension icon in the browser toolbar.
+2. Choose the options that you need and click on the `Start Selecting`
+3. Now choose the html element or content that you want by hovering over the webpage.
+(It will mark the selected element with red color border)
+4. Finally click on the select element.

 To download an entire webpage as a PDF:

 1. Open the webpage you want to save as a PDF.
 2. Click on the WebSave PDF extension icon in the browser toolbar.
-3. In the extension popup, click the "Save Entire Webpage as PDF" button.
+3. In the extension popup, click the `Entire Content` button.
-4. Specify the desired settings and save the location for the PDF file.
-5. Click "Save" to generate the PDF with the entire webpage content.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [ISC License](LICENSE).